MousteeM/playground/README.md

-This repository contains personal C projects and other low level programming exercices.
+This repository contains personal projects on low level and high levelprogramming languages.